 - A. If you win or place in actual competition, you may accept a medal or trophy for that accomplishment, without limit to its cost.
-Your school may provide IHSA state champions with championship rings/mementoes. - B. For participating in competition in an interscholastic sport, or for athletic honors or recognition in a sport, you may receive any type of award (except cash, check, or legal tender) that does not exceed \$75 fair market value.
-There is no limitation on the value of your school letter. - C. The amateur rule does not prohibit you from being paid to referee, receiving pay for teaching lessons or coaching in a little kid's league, etc. It only applies to your own competition in an athletic contest.

-D. If you violate the amateur rule, you become ineligible in the sport in which you violate.
+Your school may provide IHSA state champions with championship rings/mementoes not to exceed \$300. - B. For participating in competition in an interscholastic sport, you may receive any type of award (except cash, check, or legal tender) that does not exceed \$150 in fair market value.
+There is no limitation on the value of your school letter. - C. The amateur rule does not prohibit you from being paid to referee, receiving pay for teaching lessons or coaching in a little kid's league, etc. It only applies to your own competition in an athletic contest. - D. If you violate the amateur rule, you become ineligible in the sport in which you violate.
 You must be reinstated by the Executive Director before you may compete again.